A continuous family of fully-frustrated Heisenberg model on the Kagome lattice

+We note that the mean field spinon dispersion predicted by $H_{MF}$ is strongly $\alpha$-dependent in the range $\alpha\in[-0.6,0.27]$.
+This is counter-intuitive since we usually expect that the excitation spectrum of a quantum system should be determined by its ground state structure.
+The lack of such a correlation in the current case indicates that the RVB mean field theory has serious problems in the description of spin liquid physics on the Kagome lattice.
+In a related work\cite{Tao}, we show that the ambiguity related to the RVB mean field theory can be resolved by enforcing the no double occupancy constraint on the spinon operator by Gutzwiller projection.
+In particular, we show that the spin fluctuation spectrum calculated from a Gutzwiller projected RPA theory on the $U(1)$ Dirac spin liquid state actually does not depends on the value of $\alpha$.

-In summary, we find that there is a continuous family of fully frustrated Heisenberg models on the Kagome lattice, within which the extensively studied NN-KAFH is but an ordinary point.
-This discovery greatly enlarge the playground for the search of exotic physics in the KAFH.
-We find that the flat band physics that is responsible for the fully frustrated nature of the spin model is also playing an important role in the RVB description of the spin liquid state on the Kagome lattice.
-In particular, we find that extensively studied U(1) Dirac spin liquid can be generated from a continuous family of gauge inequivalent RVB parameters, which indicates that the spinon spectrum is not uniquely determined by the structure of this RVB state.
+In summary, we find that there is a continuous family of fully frustrated Heisenberg models on the Kagome lattice, within which the extensively studied spin-$\frac{1}{2}$ NN-KAFH is but an ordinary point.
+This discovery greatly enlarge the playground for the search of exotic physics in the spin-$\frac{1}{2}$ KAFH.
+We find that the flat band physics that is responsible for the fully frustrated nature of the spin model is also playing an important role in the RVB description of the spin liquid physics on the Kagome lattice.
+In particular, we find that extensively studied $U(1)$ Dirac spin liquid can be generated from a continuous family of gauge inequivalent RVB parameters, which indicates that the RVB mean field theory has serious problem in the description of the spin liquid physics on the Kagome lattice.

+We acknowledge the support from the National Natural Science Foundation of China(Grant No. 11674391), the Research Funds of Renmin University of China(Grant No.15XNLQ03), and the National Program on Key Research Project(Grant No.2016YFA0300504).